Security for your online banking

 What you can do to protect yourself

 Anyone who knows your user ID and PIN code can log in under your name.
-If such individuals also know your photoTAN QR code, they will be able to debit payments from your accounts and dispose of your portfolios.
+If such individuals also know your current generated TAN or your photoTAN QR code, they will be able to debit payments from your accounts and dispose of your portfolios.
 Therefore, please observe a few simple rules:

-• Never share your PIN code for online applications with anyone.
+- Never share your PIN code for online applications with anyone.
 No Commerzbank employee will ever ask you for your PIN or request you to e-mail this number or other personal data such as your name, address or account number.
 Do not photograph your photoTAN QR code, nor share it with anyone.
+The same applies to generated TANs.
+They are intended for you only.

 Check the internet address